6DammK9/nai-anime-pure-negative-prompt/ch06/gallery.md

 ## Effect on trying on full dataset ##

-- *More plots soon*.
-Notice that the "human / non human" ratio is so low (2:1 instead of 100+:1), with such "unconditional focused" model / sampler / prompts, we can expect something "wild" (wildlife), but it magically keeps in its own balance, because my objective / "task" is still very general, and the technical details is still making the model as robust as it can.
+- Notice that the "human / non human" ratio is so low (2:1 instead of 100+:1), with such "unconditional focused" model / sampler / prompts, we can expect something "wild" (wildlife), but it magically keeps in its own balance, because my objective / "task" is still very general, and the technical details is still making the model as robust as it can.

 - Here is some *empty prompts*.